sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 **Exercise**: Convert BootiqueApplicationTests.java to Kotlin using IntelliJ (menu > Code > Convert Java File to Kotlin File).

 This application stems from [start.spring.io](http://start.spring.io) and because of that it features a test setup already, for application tests.
 We are converting our codebase to Kotlin though, so that means we can't really leave this one in its Java form.
+That would just be silly.

 The first step would be to convert the test to Kotlin code, so do so now.

 **Exercise**: Modify the test setup for calling an endpoint in the running bootique service

 We are going to test the app by calling an endpoint, so we'll be modifying the test.
 We are first going to tell Spring Boot to start a server (on a random port) and will wire in a TestRestTemplate to call the service.

 First, we'll need to configure the web environment to test against.
 Modify the `@SpringBootTest` annotation like below.

 ```java
 @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)